oracle-livelabs/oci/oci-dataflow/data-platform/03-data-exploration-notebooks/data-science-notebook.md

 * Read data from tables in the lake
 * Analyze data using OCI Data Science notebook

+### Prerequisites

+* Completion of the preceding tasks in the Lab2
+* Familiarity with ETL, Notebooks and SQL concepts is helpful

 ##  Task 1: Browse to Data Science service